brstu/TMAU-2025/trunk/as06514/task_01/doc/readme.md

 Y9: 8.88719
 Y10: 8.62103

-Results of the nonlinear model:
+Results of the Nonlinear model:
 Y1: 20.15
 Y2: 20.3064
 Y3: 20.5019